emqx/hocon/SCHEMA.md

 Structs consist of data fields, which can be defined using `hocon_schema` behaviour callbacks.

 * `structs/0`: This callback returns all the root level namespaces.
-* `fields/1`: THis callback returns the schema for each data field (in a list, so order matters).
+* `fields/1`: This callback returns the schema for each data field (in a list, so order matters).

 For example, to define a struct named `foo` having one integer field, the schema module may look like: